 The best part of it all is that you don’t have to worry too much about the weather forecast.
-Keep dry and experience the bizarre and quirky side of Japan by visiting museums such as Shin-Yokohama Raumen Museum, the TOTO Museum, and the Meguro Parasitological Museum.
+Keep dry and experience the bizarre and quirky side of Japan by visiting museums such as Shin-Yokohama Raumen Museum, the TOTO Museum, the Wood and Plywood Museum, and the Meguro Parasitological Museum.

 Locals pay close attention to the changing seasons and this is reflected even in food and desserts.
 While Japan is known for their cherry blossoms in spring, the hydrangea (or ajisai) takes the center stage during the rainy season.
 Although many would recommend a trip to view the hydrangeas at a park, the rain does make it a bit inconvenient for some tourists.